microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL.md

     _Saving the project file_

 An Azure Function written in C# has been created, complete with a JSON project file containing information regarding project dependencies.
-The next step is to add an application setting that the code you added to the Azure Function relies on.
+The next step is to add an application setting that Azure Function relies on.

 <a name="Exercise3"></a>
 ## Exercise 3: Add a subscription key to application settings ##

 The Azure Function you created in [Exercise 2](#Exercise2) loads a subscription key for the Microsoft Cognitive Services Computer Vision API from application settings.
 This key is required in order for your code to call the Computer Vision API, and is transmitted in an HTTP header in each call.
 In this exercise, you will add an application setting containing the subscription key to the Function App.

 1. Open a new browser window and navigate to https://www.microsoft.com/cognitive-services/en-us/subscriptions.
 If you haven't signed up for the Computer Vision API, do so now.
 (Signing up is free.)
-Then, on the subscriptions page, click **Copy** under **Key 1** to copy your Computer Vision subscription key to the clipboard.
+Then click **Copy** under **Key 1** in your Computer Vision subscription to copy the subscription key to the clipboard.

     ![Copying the subscription key to the clipboard](Images/computer-vision-key.png)